Kyriosity/read-write/README+/software/docu/README+/design-record.md

 "A picture is worth a thousand words", and the shortest video is made up of thousands of them.
 That's the absolute winner in the snap of design.

-When a release is ripe, it will take half an hour pro module (app) to switch the screen snap on, explore the code, and commentate impromptu.<sup>📹</sup> Then an hour or some to review and record a much better version.
+When a release is ripe, it will take half an hour per module (app) to switch the screen snap on, explore the code, and commentate impromptu.<sup>📹</sup> Then an hour or some to review and record a much better version.

-Yes, it's a kind of documentation (or source for) but rather peculiar.
+Yes, it's a kind of documentation (or source for) but it is rather peculiar.

 \_______